 Regardless of which method or tool you use to solve linear equations, you should always check your results by substituting the result for the variable and seeing if the resulting equation proves to be true.
 After all, humans create math solvers, and humans make mistakes.

-In order to make sure our answer to the above example linear equation is in fact a solution, let's substitute 9/4 for x and check to see if the resulting equation proves to be true:
+To make sure our answer to the above example linear equation is, in fact, a solution, let's substitute 9/4 for x and check to see if the resulting equation proves to be true: